ruthenium044/BasicShadersUnity/README.md

 *Shaders made for lerning purposes from various resouces*

+Teddy shaders are Vertex and Fragment

+Bunny shaders are Surface Lit

 ### Algorithmic textures

 Color blends using different methods, shapes made with distance fields and polar coordinates